sidbav/689-discussions/content/blog/discussion-3.1/index.md

   - For example, in a highly imbalanced dataset, an ROC curve may show favorable performance, but when plotting precision vs recall graph, we can see much worse results.
   - To mitigate this issue the use of macro or micro averaging can be applied.
   - There will never exist a "hard and fast" rule to use when choosing the right metrics, metrics need to be specific to each context a model is being applied/trained in.
+  - An example of this can be when measuring a model's performance using accuracy, but the False positive rate is greater than expected.

 - **Base Rate Fallacy**: This pitfall occurs when the class imbalance is not considered, which leads to a misinterpretation of a model's performance.
   - For example, if there is an imbalance such that there are a greater number of negative class samples than positive, a low False positive rate may still lead to a large overall number of false positives.